At Risk of Losing Your Personal Assets?

 Exposes Personal Assets to Loss

-A Director Penalty Notice (DPN) is issued by the Australian Taxation Office (ATO) and it can make a director personally liable for a Company tax debt.
+A Director Penalty Notice (DPN) is issued by the Australian Taxation Office (ATO) and can make a director personally liable for a Company tax debt.

 What is a Director Penalty Notice?